 If the condition number (condnum) suggests high levels of multicollinearity, eigenvectors can be sequentially removed from selvecs and the model can be re-estimated using the glm function in order to identify and manually remove the problematic eigenvectors.
 Moreover, if other models that are currently not implemented here need to be estimated (e.g., quasi-binomial models), users can extract eigenvectors using the function getEVs and perform a supervised eigenvector search using the glm function.

 In contrast to eigenvector-based spatial filtering in linear regression models, Chun (2014) notes that only a limited number of studies address the problem of measuring spatial autocorrelation in generalized linear model residuals.
-Consequently, eigenvector selection may be based on an objective function that maximizes model fit rather than minimizes residual spatial autocorrelation.
+Consequently, eigenvector selection may be based on an objective function that maximizes model fit rather than a function that minimizes residual spatial autocorrelation, e.g., the corrected Akaike information criterion ('AICc') which includes a small-sample penalty to account for the tendency to choose overparameterized models.

 References